google/gson/UserGuide.md

 ```
 ### <a name="TOC-JSON-Field-Naming-Support"></a>JSON Field Naming Support

-Gson supports some pre-defined field naming policies to convert the standard Java field names (i.e. camel cased names starting with lower case --- "sampleFieldNameInJava") to a Json field name (i.e. sample_field_name_in_java or SampleFieldNameInJava).
+Gson supports some pre-defined field naming policies to convert the standard Java field names (i.e., camel cased names starting with lower case --- `sampleFieldNameInJava`) to a Json field name (i.e., `sample_field_name_in_java` or `SampleFieldNameInJava`).
 See the [FieldNamingPolicy](http://google.github.io/gson/apidocs/com/google/gson/FieldNamingPolicy.html) class for information on the pre-defined naming policies.

 It also has an annotation based strategy to allows clients to define custom names on a per field basis.
 Note, that the annotation based strategy has field name validation which will raise "Runtime" exceptions if an invalid field name is provided as the annotation value.